Passenger ships pose a sea of possibility, from relaxation to adventure

 Cruise from Singapore to Australia

 This two-continent jaunt beckons experienced cruisers who want to visit far-flung locales in the comfort of a small luxury ship.
-An 18-night voyage with Azamara Club Cruises sails from vibrant Singapore, calling at Bali, Komodo island (home of a namesake dragon, the world's largest lizard), and spots along the Great Barrier Reef en route to Sydney.
-The 690-passenger ship Azamara Journey offers top-notch dining, a spa, and well-appointed staterooms, most of which feature a private balcony.
-(The 2017 Singapore cruise set sail on Feb.
-1, but the itinerary is available for 2018.)—Christopher Hall
+An 18-night voyage with Azamara Club Cruises sails from vibrant Sydney, calling at spots along the Great Barrier Reef, Thursday Island, and Bali, en route to Singapore.
+The 690-passenger ship Azamara Journey offers top-notch dining, a spa, and well-appointed staterooms, most of which feature a private balcony.—Christopher Hall

 3 myths to dispel before choosing a cruise